wpdevelopment11/mkvdefault/README.md

 # Change the default track in an MKV file

-Suppose you have a set of MKV files you want to watch, for example, you're watching a series with multiple translations.
+Suppose you want to watch an mkv file that contains multiple tracks in the same language.
+You want to select one of them.
-It's annoying to constantly switch the track to a desired one, if the default one, chosen by your media player is not the track you want.
+It's annoying to constantly switch the track to a desired one in your media player, if the default one is not the track you want.

 Your media player chooses the track to play based on the _default flag_.
 If it's set to 1, the player selects it.